 Audit Checklist (Mobile/Offline)

 The audit tool is accessible offline through ChainPoint’s mobile app (available for download on smartphone devices in the Apple App Store and Google Play Store).
-Follow these steps to conduct an audit in the mobile app:
+Note: if you use the ChainPoint mobile app for another scheme owner, you will need to delete and reinstall the application in order to use the FTUSA code.

 - To make the audit available offline, before the onsite audit or at a point when the auditor has internet access and a computer available,